CefBoud/monkafka/README.md

 # MonKafka
-MonKafka is a minimal, zero-dependency implementation of a basic Kafka broker.
+MonKafka is a simple implementation of a basic Kafka broker.

 In its current state, the code handles topic creation, produce and consume requests.
 The mechanics are still very basic and have a long way to go.